DECENTfoundation/DECENT-Network/README.md

     $ git submodule update --init --recursive

     # Build and install Decent.
-    $ mkdir -p ~/dev/DECENTfoundation/build
+    $ mkdir -p ~/dev/DECENTfoundation/build/DECENT-Network
-    $ cd ~/dev/DECENTfoundation/build
+    $ cd ~/dev/DECENTfoundation/build/DECENT-Network
     $ cmake -G "Unix Makefiles" -D CMAKE_BUILD_TYPE=Debug ~/dev/DECENTfoundation/DECENT-Network
     $ cmake --build . --target all -- -j -l 3.0
     $ cmake --build . --target install

-By this time you should have Decent files installed at `~/dev/DECENTfoundation/build/artifacts/prefix` directory.
+By this time you should have Decent files installed at `~/dev/DECENTfoundation/build/DECENT-Network/artifacts/prefix` or `~/dev/DECENTfoundation/build/DECENT-Network/install` directory.

 You can use any path instead of `~/dev/DECENTfoundation` directory in the steps above.